HarryR/zklangs/README.md

 ## SCDL

-> Simple Circuit Description Language - simple functional language to describe circuits with a very basic implementation of a "compiler"
+> Simple Circuit Description Language - simple functional language to describe circuits with a very basic implementation of a "compiler".

  - https://github.com/ciphron/scdl

+ Using single-line expressions in a somewhat functional style this semi-high-level language bridges the gap between high-level and low-level.

 ### Example: